 Hearing odd noises when your air conditioner is working?
 There's likely something wrong with your AC.
-If you don’t pay attention to it, it could lead to extensive—and expensive—issues later.
-We're going to help you find out what’s occurring with your air conditioner and what you can do to fix it.
+If you ignore it, it could lead to major—and expensive—problems down the road.
+We're going to help you find out what’s occurring with your air conditioner and what you can do to change it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling normally indicates a problem with your refrigerant line.
 If you can't identify where the noise is originating from, that's alright.
 A professional can help verify where this noise is occurring.
-You can learn more information on our gurgling noises guide.
+You can find more information on our gurgling noises guide.

-- Crackling - Crackling could come from debris in the unit or aging ductwork.
-Debris in the outdoor unit will create a noise outside your house.
-Mature ductwork can create noise inside your house.
-Check out our crackling noise guide for more information.
+- Crackling - Crackling could be due to debris in the unit or aging ductwork.
+Debris in the outdoor unit will cause a noise outside your house.
+Mature ductwork can cause noise inside your house.
+Read our crackling noise guide for more information.

 - Hissing - Hissing can be created by a faulty refrigerant line, an internal valve leak or the compressor.
 Peruse our hissing noise guide for more info.